icarito/physics-with-xo/09_precision_accuracy_ADC.md

 #### Calculating the level of dispersion in Volt measurements with respect to proportional adjustment (once the XO1.5 has been calibrated)

-Results are summarized in the following graph where we represent relative deviation percentage εr% as a function of Vfluke, the reference voltage:
+Results are summarized in the following graph where we represent relative deviation percentage εr% as a function of $$ V _ \text{fluke} $$, the reference voltage:

 ![εr%=f(Vref)](images/9_2_graph_4.png)